marcelpetrick/DevNotes/BeenThereSeenThat/20210413_QtEmbeddedDays2021/README.md

 ![](img09.png)
 * conclusion
 ![](img10.png)
-* C will prevail due to the interoperability .. there is for almost all languages an API to interace with C
+* C will prevail due to the interoperability .. there is for almost all languages an API to interface with C

 ### “Containerize your Qt embedded application” by Valter Minute, Toradex
 * containers are not virtual machines